-Arjun’s main interests lie within any areas that relate to end of life care.
-He has published a systematic review of the impact of assisted hydration in the last days of life.
-He is currently continuing research in this field, undertaking a qualitative interview study of healthcare professionals’ views and experiences of making decisions and communicating about assisted hydration for dying people.
+Arjun’s main research interests relate to clinically relevant aspects of palliative and end of life care research.
+Having qualified as a doctor during the period when significant media attention was given to the Liverpool Care Pathway, his research has focused on assisted hydration.
+He has published a systematic review of the impact of assisted hydration in the last days of life and has completed a qualitative interview study of healthcare professionals’ views and experiences of making decisions and communicating about assisted hydration for dying people.
+He hopes to continue this line of work with further studies examining the views about assisted hydration of dying people and those close to them, within the context of an MD.

 Kingdon A, Spathis A, Brodrick R, Clarke G, Kuhn I, Barclay S. What is the impact of clinically assisted hydration in the last days of life?
 A systematic literature review and narrative synthesis.
 BMJ Support Palliat Care.
 2020 Oct 12:bmjspcare-2020-002600.